CraftAcademyLabs/ca_course/guides/react_checkout_guide/02_displaying_messages_and_the_backend.md

 	this.setState({message: {id: id, message: result.data.message}})
 }
 ```
 If we run our tests now everything should go green.

-Lets move over to the backend and start with creating a spec that we are going to use.
+Let's move over to the backend and start with creating a spec that we are going to use.
 Make sure that you create a new branch to work on.

 ```bash
 $ touch spec/requests/api/client_can_create_new_order_spec.rb